noahsong-sdg/gfn1_optim/docs/ga_readme.md

 # things to add
-- fn to extract params rather than manually getting them
+- fn to extract params rather than manually typing them
 -